High School FAQ's

 What kind of curriculum is available for home school high school students through your program?

 We have Language Arts, Science, Math and Social Studies curriculum available for you to rent.
-We also have various textbooks available in our Lending Library.

 What are the graduation requirements for home school high school students?